yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/vortex-panel.md

 ![Panel Geometry](/airfoil/panels.png)

-::: warning Note
+::: tip Note
 The panels are oriented from the trailing edge to the leading edge in the clockwise direction :
 ![Panel Orientation](/airfoil/1st_panels.png)
 :::

-::: danger Accuracy
+::: danger Accuracy issue
 The panels are generated using the following equation:
 $$
 \frac{x}{c} = \frac{1}{2} \left( 1 + \cos \left( \theta \right) \right), \theta \in \left[ 0, 2\pi \right]